StephenCavender/blog-jekyll/_posts/2021-04-10-react-native-svg.md

 ## Using an SVG Font

 Now let's pull in an SVG font with a bunch of icons we can use.
 I chose a set of open source icons called [Feather](https://feathericons.com/).
 Install Feather with `npm i feather-icons` and grab an SVG file.
-I created another separate component to try out Feather icons in my example app: `/components/feather.js`.
+I created another separate component to try out Feather icons in my app: `/components/feather.js`.
 Here's my component code:

 ```
 import React from 'react';